Cajun Translator

 | A little extra | Lagniappe |

-- Cajun slang dictionary: Decoding cajun slang words and funny cajun expressions heard in Louisiana, in music, or in conversation without knowing what they mean.
+- Cajun slang dictionary: Decoding Cajun words and expressions heard in Louisiana, music, or everyday conversation.

-- Food and recipes: Translating Cajun dish names like étouffée, boucherie, or praline to understand what you're ordering or cooking.
+- Food and recipes: Translating dish names like etouffee, boucherie, or praline to better understand what you're ordering or cooking.

 - Family heritage: Tracing Acadian and Cajun roots, especially if your family came from south Louisiana or the Maritime provinces of Canada.